LeahWeii/active-inference/README.md

 This will:
 1. Generate random environment layout
 2. Initialize all agent types and sensor network
-3. Run the opacity policy gradient algorithm
+3. Run the solver
-4. Save results to `./Data/` directory
+4. Save results to `./Data/` directory and display the convergence plot
 5. Generate and display confusion matrices

 ### Visualization